NeuroJSON/jmesh/JMesh_specification.md

-JMesh - A versatile JSON data format for unstructured meshes and geometries
+JMesh - A versatile data format for unstructured meshes and geometries
 ============================================================

 - **Status of this document**: This document is current under development.